i-5ive/cmput404-project/README.md

 CMPUT404 Wi19 Team Project

 We are making a distributed social network!
+Check out this version 1 video [here](https://youtu.be/oBdpFlbDGqc)!

 # Setup